Motorcycles are manoeuvrable and convenient vehicles.

-They are different from other motor vehicles because, being on two wheels, they must be kept in balance by the rider while in motion.
-They also have a smaller area of tyre gripping the road.
-This means any loss of grip between the tyres and the surface can have more serious consequences than in a car.
+They’re different from other motor vehicles because, being on 2 wheels, they must be kept in balance by the rider.
+They also have a smaller area of tyre gripping the road, so any loss of grip can have more serious consequences than in a car.

 Many small-capacity scooters are called step-throughs.
-This is because the petrol tank is not located in the usual position ahead of the saddle, and you can step through the vehicle without obstruction.
-Scooters can have engine capacities from 50 to 650cc.
-Mopeds are not legally defined as motorcycles, and can be ridden on a Class 1 or Class 6 licence.
+This is because the petrol tank isn’t located in the usual position ahead of the saddle, and you can step through the vehicle.

-A moped is a two-wheeled motor vehicle with an engine capacity of no more than 50cc or which has an alternative power source, eg electricity.
-Its maximum speed capability is not more than 50km/h.
-This definition also includes three-wheeled vehicles registered as mopeds before 10 May 2011.
-Mopeds are not legally defined as motorcycles, and can be ridden on a Class 1 or Class 6 licence.
+This also includes 3-wheeled vehicles registered as mopeds before 10 May 2011.
+Mopeds aren’t legally defined as motorcycles, and can be ridden on a class 1 or class 6 licence.

-Street bikes (or road bikes) are designed to perform well in traffic and on the open road.
+Street or road bikes are designed to perform well in traffic and on the open road.
 The tyres are designed to grip the road surface well and the brakes are usually more powerful than those on trail bikes.
-The engine and gearbox of road bikes are built to handle traffic speeds.
+The engine and gearbox are built to handle traffic speeds.

-These have bigger-capacity motors, bigger petrol tanks and additional features like large fairings and luggage containers.
+These have bigger motors, bigger petrol tanks and extra features like large fairings and luggage containers.
 Some have anti-lock braking systems.

-Trail bikes have longer suspension, deeper tyre tread and higher ground clearance, and are lower geared than standard motorcycles.
-They are designed to be used both off-road and on-road, and are equipped with indicators and a headlight for street use.
+Trail bikes have longer suspension, deeper tyre tread, higher ground clearance, and are lower geared than standard motorcycles.
+They’re designed to be used both off-road and on-road, and have indicators and a headlight for street use.

-Trail bikes are not built to perform as efficiently as road bikes in city or highway traffic.
-The brakes may not be as powerful and off-road tyres do not grip wet or slippery road surfaces as well as most road tyres.
+Trail bikes aren’t built to perform as well as road bikes in city or highway traffic.
+The brakes may not be as powerful and off-road tyres don’t grip wet or slippery road surfaces as well as most road tyres.